arturfatkul/Python-network-scripts/README.md

 ######  <h2> Automation with Selenium Web Framework

-This script helped to automate quarter-yearly compliance task for password change on hundreds of radio antennas.
+This console-based script helped to automate quarter-yearly compliance task for password change on hundreds of radio antennas.

 Option for password change through the SNMP was missing, that's why web automation was the only choice.